 The layout’s simple, the counter occupying the back wall, a small kitchen area tucked under the stairs behind it.
 A six-person window-bar runs the full width of the window, with a row of three square tables between it and the counter.
 These have a stools on either side (front and back), with four more stools, one on either end, and two between the three tables, so it seats 10 in all.
 Finally, a four-person bar lines the left-hand wall.

-Turning to the coffee, Surrey Hills is keeping things simple for the moment.
+Turning to the coffee, Surrey Hills is keeping things simple.
 The Holmbury Hill blend (60% Brazil, 40% Colombia) is on the main grinder, with a guest on the second grinder, plus the Cottage filter-blend on batch-brew through the ever-reliable Moccamaster, available on the counter in a self-serve flask by the till.
 There’s also pour-over through the Chemex.
-I believe that the range is limited at the moment, but I suspect that more coffee will be on offer once things settle down.

 |12 JEFFRIES PASSAGE • GUILDFORD • GU1 4AP|